mpeyre93/burgerExpress/README.md

 #### App Setup Hx:

-1. Created a GitHub repo called `burger` and cloned it to machine.
+1. Created a GitHub repo

 2. Created a package.json file by running `npm init` from the command line.

 3. Installed the Express npm package: `npm install express`.

-4. Created a server.js file.

-5. Installed the Handlebars npm package: `npm install express-handlebars`.
+4. Installed the Handlebars npm package: `npm install express-handlebars`.

-6. Installed MySQL npm package: `npm install mysql`.
+5. Installed MySQL npm package: `npm install mysql`.

-7. Required the following npm packages inside of the server.js file:
+5. Required the following npm packages inside of the server.js file:
    * express

    #### DB Setup

-   1. Inside `burger` directory, created a `db` Folder.
+   1. Created a `db` Folder.

-   2. In the `db` folder, created `schema.sql`& `seeds.sql` files.
+   2. Created `schema.sql`& `seeds.sql` files.
 Write SQL queries this file that do the following:

       * Created the `burgers_db`.
-      * USE the `burgers_db`.
       * Created `burgers` table with these fields:
       * **id**: an auto incrementing int that serves as the primary key.
       * **name**: a string.